nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 Mathematical expressions, such as calculations, functions, equations etc., are in general required to be marked up using MathML.
 However, if there are one or a few isolated simple expressions in a non-STEM context, they may be captured as plain text as long as the expressions are linear and just simple arithmetic expressions such as "1 + 1 = 2" or "3 - 1 = 2".
 Anything more complex or containing non-standard characters or symbols is required to be captured as MathML.

+### Chemistry

+MathML markup is required to be use for chemistry content in general.
+However, if the source material contains occasional occurrences of chemical substances written like CO<sub>2</sub> or H<sub>2</sub>O, and no other type of chemistry notation, these can be captured using standard HTML.
+If MathML is used for other types of chemistry notation, then MathML must be used for all chemistry content in order to ensure a consistent output for the reader.

 ## MathML Fundamentals

 ### The Top-Level `<math>` Element